 d.
 Message ads – this type of ad allows you to send a message to each of your prospective physical therapy patients when they are online.
 It has a CTA and a hyperlink that’ll guide them on what to do after reading your message.

 Another reason why you should try LinkedIn is that you can easily monitor all of your marketing efforts through the use of a Campaign Manager.
-It is an ad management tool where you can choose your marketing objectives, create and manage ad campaigns which make it easier to measure the results of your marketing efforts on LinkedIn.
+It is an ad management tool where you can choose your marketing objectives, and create and manage ad campaigns which make it easier to measure the results of your marketing efforts on LinkedIn.

 Lastly, you can use this platform to increase your brand’s credibility.
 How?
 Through the recommendations of your previous physical therapy patients.

 One of the first few things that your potential patients usually look at is your recommendations.
 When people see that you are getting a lot of recommendations from your previous patients, they’ll have the impression that your PT services are indeed effective.
 Read our physical therapist guide to learn more about all the ways you can get even more referrals for your practice!

 Need help in setting up your Physical therapist profile?